timoweaver/blog/_posts/2020-09-16-mitsubishi-uni-hb-pencil-review.markdown

 ![Mitsubishi Uni HB Pencil Front](/assets/img/blog-images/mitsubishi-uni-hb-pencil/pencil-front.jpg)

 The pencil feels great, honestly.
 If you had never held a Hi-Uni or a [Mono 100](https://www.tombow.com/en/products/mono100/){:target="_blank"}{:rel="noopener"}, it'd be a really deluxe pencil.
 HB designation is on 3 sides, and one side says "Pressure-Proofed Hi-Density Lead", with the Japan inprint and the barcode, and the final HB side has the lot number of that run of pencils imbedded in the barrel of the pencil.
 Thick lacquer paint job, though not quite as 'perfect' as the Hi-Uni.
-It feels ever so slightly bumpyer, not quite as glassy and perfectly smooth (though just barely not).
+It feels ever so slightly bumpy-er, not quite as glassy and perfectly smooth (though just barely not).

 ![Mitsubishi Uni HB Pencil Side](/assets/img/blog-images/mitsubishi-uni-hb-pencil/pencil-side.jpg)